 You can apply for disability compensation through one of the following:

 |Quick Start||Overseas Intake Sites|

 |When to apply prior to separation?||60-180 days||1-59 days||Within 180 days|

 |Availability||Nationwide||Nationwide||Select military installations in Germany and Korea|

 The Integrated Disability Evaluation System (IDES) is used to determine a Servicemember's fitness for duty.
 The Departments of Defense (DoD) and Veterans Affairs (VA) worked together to make disability evaluation seamless, simple, fast and fair.
 If the Service member is found medically unfit for duty, the IDES gives them a proposed VA disability rating before they leave the service.
-These ratings are normally based on VA examinations that are conducted using required IDES examination templates.

 While in a pre-discharge program, you may also apply for other VA benefits, such as Vocational Rehabilitation and Employment, Education, and Loan Guaranty.
 The following resources are available when initially applying for benefits:

 1-800-273-8255 (Press 1)